 All eligible English NHS trusts/hospitals and Welsh Health Boards submitted data to the audit for inclusion in the 2020 Annual Report.
-The focus of this report is patients in England and Wales submitted to the audit who were diagnosed between 01 April 2018 and 31 March 2019.
+The focus of this report is patients in England and Wales submitted to the audit who were diagnosed between 01 April 2019 and 31 March 2020.
+For analysis of surgical care, major resections after 31 March 2020 are excluded in order to avoid including patients who might have been affected by the pandemic.
 Data is also available from previous audit periods and comparisons are made across years for certain outcomes.